 - a.
 County Contribution: - 1) Regular, full-time employees: The County shall pay 100% of the employee-only rate for the County-selected, base dental plan or an optional plan, whichever is less expensive.
-The County will contribute fifty percent (50%) of the dependent rate or twenty-five dollars (\$25.00) per employee per month, whichever is greater, towards insured dependent dental benefits under the County-sponsored dental plans. - Regular, part-time employees: The dental benefits contributions for regular, part-time employees will be the same as offered to regular, fulltime employees. - b.
-All regular full-time and part-time employees shall participate in a County-sponsored dental plan. - c.
-The County-selected base dental plan provides substantially similar benefits to those provided by the Delta Dental Service of Washington (WDS) plan C Option 2 (\$1,000 a year maximum benefit). - d.
+The County will contribute fifty percent (50%) of the dependent rate or twenty-five dollars (\$25.00) per employee per month, whichever is greater, towards insured dependent dental benefits under the County-sponsored dental plans. - 2) Regular, part-time employees: The dental benefits contributions for regular, part-time employees will be the same as offered to regular, full-time employees. - b.
+All regular full-time and part-time employees shall participate in a County-sponsored dental plan. - The County-selected base dental plan provides substantially similar benefits to those provided by the Delta Dental Service of Washington (WDS) plan C - Option 2 (\$1,000 a year maximum benefit). - d.
 Other dental plans will also be offered and, if selected, employees are responsible to contribute any additional cost through payroll deduction. - 3.
 Changes to Coverage during Plan-year: Employees are required to comply with federal, state and specific health plan rules in order to make any changes outside of the annual open enrollment period designated by the County. - 4.
-Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents.
+Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents. - 5.
+Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees. - 6.
+Optional Benefits: Employees may enroll themselves and dependents in optional life insurance plans or other optional benefits at their own expense.

-- 5. Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees.. - 6.
-Optional Benefits: Employees may enroll themselves and dependents in optional life insurance plans or other optional benefits at their own expense. - 7.
-Vision Insurance: The County will provide and pay all the premiums necessary for WCIF VSP vision insurance. - 8.
+- 7. Vision Insurance: The County will provide and pay all the premiums necessary for WCIF VSP vision insurance. - 8.
 Pre-tax payments: Effective with the benefit year of 2018, all employee contributions will be made pre-tax. - 9.
-WA Paid Family & Medical Leave: Effective January 1, 2019, the County will contribute thirty-seven (37%) of the premium for the WA Paid Family and Medical Leave provided under RCW 50A.04.
-In the event the County agrees to pay more than this state mandated minimum for any non-interest eligible bargaining unit, the County agrees to pay that same additional amount for Guild bargaining unit members.
+WA Paid Family & Medical Leave: Effective January 1, 2025, the County will contribute the employer percentage of the premium for the WA Paid Family and Medical Leave provided under RCW 50A.04.
+Employees will pay the employee portion of the premium via payroll deduction.